| | |

 There are a few ways to make the forest stencil.
 The way I used is the cheapest.
 I will share other methods in italics.

-Instead of using vinyl to make this stencil I chose to use Duck brand clear drawer liner instead.
-This product has to be cut on a mat, but in Canada a 18″ by 24′ roll costs $12.
-Whereas smart vinyl is $11 for 12″ by 3 feet.
-For me the cost savings was worth it and it meant I didn’t care if I made a mistake and had to redo.
+Instead of using vinyl to make this stencil, I chose to use Duck brand clear drawer liner instead.
+This product has to be cut on a mat, but in Canada, an 18″ by 24′ roll costs $12.
+In comparison, smart vinyl is $11 for 12″ by 3 feet.
+For me, the cost savings were worth it and it meant I didn’t care if I made a mistake and had to redo it.

 In Cricut design space, I made the stencil in two halves.